How to Build a Voice-First Client Intake System That Pre-Qualifies Every Prospect (2026 Guide)

 - Service = "Strategy" leads to: "What is the biggest challenge your business is facing right now?"

 Each path asks a question tailored to the service type.
-The client feels like the form was built for them, not a generic intake funnel.
+The client feels like the form was built specifically for them, not a generic intake funnel.
+This personalization improves both completion rates and response quality because the questions feel relevant rather than checkbox-generic.

 AI Dynamic Probing

-When Sarah submits her form, Sayify's AI processes the entire conversation and produces:
+When Sarah submits her form, Sayify's AI processes the entire conversation — voice transcriptions plus structured answers — and produces:

 AI Summary:

-Sarah Chen, founder of Chen Consulting (solo practice).
-Seeking complete brand overhaul: logo, website, collateral.
-Current brand is 5 years old and "does not reflect the premium positioning she wants."
-Wants everything done in 30 days before a speaking engagement.
-Budget: $15K-$50K.
+Sarah Chen, founder of Chen Consulting (solo practice, 5 years in business).
+Seeking complete brand overhaul: logo, website migration from Squarespace, business cards, and collateral.
+Current brand was DIY and "does not reflect the premium positioning she wants."
+Hard deadline: April 28th conference (approximately 30 days).
+Budget: $15K–$50K, stated "budget isn't an issue."
+Motivation: professional credibility for speaking engagement.

 Extracted Data: